-- Nonpituitary tumors -- such as tumors of the lung, pancreas, or thymus -- which also cause big releases of ACTH.
+- Nonpituitary tumors -- such as tumors of the lung, pancreas, or thymus -- which may also cause big releases of ACTH

 To confirm that moon facies is the result of abnormal cortisol levels, your doctor may do blood and urine tests.
 To confirm the cause of high cortisol levels, you may need other tests, such as an MRI or CT scan.